 Every week my daughters are cooking new recipes as well as cooking things they already know.
-They’ve loved trying different recipes with HelloFresh as they are easy to follow (get $50 off your first box here OR $90 off HelloFresh with $40 off your first box, $30 off your second and $10 off each of your third and fourth) plus they enjoy searching Pinterest for recipes and ideas.
+They’ve loved trying different recipes with HelloFresh as they are easy to follow (get $90 off HelloFresh with $40 off your first box, $30 off your second and $10 off each of your third and fourth) plus they enjoy searching Pinterest for recipes and ideas.
 Both of them have expressed how much they enjoy it, the confidence it gives them and that they want to do more.

 Teach them the basics and give them tips as you do it.
 While teaching my eldest, who has autism, I discovered how much I know which I just assumed she would.
 With autism, she needed specific step by step instructions.
 I don’t usually cook like that so had to change how I cook to enable her to learn.

 Even if you aren’t a cook now, you can find easy recipes or use videos to help you.
 Get the kids to start by peeling veggies, grating, mixing and seeing what you do.
 Let them pick recipes, help with the shopping and the whole process from planning through to eating.